redux-utilities/flux-standard-action/README.md

 ### `type`

 The `type` of an action identifies to the consumer the nature of the action that has occurred.
-Two actions with the same `type` MUST be strictly equivalent (using `===`).
-By convention, `type` is usually string constant or a Symbol.
+By convention, `type` is usually a string constant or a Symbol.
+If two types are the same, they MUST be strictly equivalent (using `===`).

 ### `payload`